SignalK/signalk.github.io/overview.md

 Signal K data is transmitted as a JSON string.
 JSON is native to the Internet, and to browsers, so transmission is supported on any medium that can access the Internet.
 That includes mobile data, WiFi, Ethernet, USB, Bluetooth, and pretty much anything coming.
-But importantly we are just sending a string of characters – so we can send data over a simple serial cable (RS232/442/etc.), Onewire, CAN, in fact almost anything.
+But importantly we are just sending a string of characters – so we can send data over a simple serial cable (RS-232/442/etc.), 1-Wire, CAN bus, in fact almost anything.

 Over the years the speed of data transmissions has increased enormously.
-NMEA 0183 is 4800 bits/s, the highspeed version is 38.4 kbits/s and NMEA 2000 is 250 kbit/s.
+NMEA 0183 is 4800 bits/s, the high speed version is 38.4 kbit/s and NMEA 2000 is 250 kbit/s.
 These are all fine for their respective uses, 38.4k is quite enough for AIS messages for example.
-Most WiFi is now over 100Mbits/s, as are cellphones, and Ethernet is generally 1000Mbits/sec.
+Most WiFi is now over 100 Mbits/s, as are cellphones, and Ethernet is generally 1000 Mbits/s.
 By utilizing these commodity media Signal K avoids bandwidth traps, and allows you to use a transmission medium that suits the immediate need.

 As a bonus it’s a string format, with full meaningful names, so it’s also easy to read with human eyes.
 This helps enormously when developing or debugging.

 ## [NMEA Conversion](#) <a id="nmea"></a>
-In the future we may well see Signal K sensors and transducers that will natively output Signal K data, but for now we are reliant upon conversion of NMEA0183 and NMEA2000 data in to Signal K. This is possible in a number of ways, but the most common is for a Signal K server (running on Linux, Windows, Android, etc.) to receive NMEA data via its serial connections or via a suitable 3rd party gateway.
-One such gateway is the [iKommunicate](http://ikommunicate.com) from Digital Yacht, which is a dedicated, NMEA 2000 certified “black box” solution capable of converting both NMEA0183 and NMEA2000 data into Signal K in a simple “plug and play” manner.
-Alternatively, and for the more technical minded, you can use an Actisense [NGT-1-USB](http://actisense.com) to connect a Signal K server to the NMEA2000 network.
+In the future we may well see Signal K sensors and transducers that will natively output Signal K data, but for now we are reliant upon conversion of NMEA 0183 and NMEA 2000 data in to Signal K. This is possible in a number of ways, but the most common is for a Signal K server (running on Linux, Windows, Android, etc.) to receive NMEA data via its serial connections or via a suitable 3rd party gateway.
+One such gateway is the [iKommunicate](http://ikommunicate.com) from Digital Yacht, which is a dedicated, NMEA 2000 certified “black box” solution capable of converting both NMEA 0183 and NMEA 2000 data into Signal K in a simple “plug and play” manner.
+Alternatively, and for the more technical minded, you can use an Actisense [NGT-1-USB](http://actisense.com) to connect a Signal K server to the NMEA 2000 network.

 Additional Signal K compliant devices and software can be found on the [Applications and Solutions](applications_solutions.html) page.